-2.1 The Cabinet is satisfied that the decision to make a PSPO can be made by an individual as opposed to the Cabinet.
+2.1 The Cabinet and Standards Committee are satisfied that the decision to make a PSPO can be made by an individual as opposed to the Cabinet.
 By granting the power to the Chief Executive Officer the decision making process is simplified.